Likith-gowda15/breast-cancer-classification/README.md

 # 🧠 Breast Cancer Cell Classification using Deep Learning

 A deep learning-based web application that detects breast cancer from histopathological images using a custom CNN and ResNet50 model.
-This is my capstone project at GITAM School of Technology, deployed via Streamlit.
+This project is deployed via Streamlit.

 ## 🚀 Live Demo
 👉 [Click here to try the deployed app](https://breast-cancer-classification-miniproject-g3gazp4ukngvvyiuhxl88l.streamlit.app/)